client9/goreopen/README.md

 call to `.Reopen` closes the existing file handle, and then re-opens it using the original filename.

-The more advanced version `reopen.NewBufferedFileWrite` buffers input and flushes when the internal buffer is full (with care) or if 30 seconds has elapsed.
+The more advanced version `reopen.NewBufferedFileWriter` buffers input and flushes when the internal buffer is full (with care) or if 30 seconds has elapsed.